juanparati/RDAPLib/README.md

 RDAPLib is a Registration Data Access Protocol (RDAP) client library that query and resolve results into models, arrays or standard objects (stdObject).

-This library uses [Guzzle](http://docs.guzzlephp.org/en/stable/) as default http client, however is possible to use inject any custom HTTP client that is compliant with [PSR-18](https://www.php-fig.org/psr/psr-18/).
+This library uses [Guzzle](http://docs.guzzlephp.org/en/stable/) as default http client, however is possible to inject any custom HTTP client that is compliant with [PSR-18](https://www.php-fig.org/psr/psr-18/).

 ## Usage